Sending Mail and Books

 Mail is received at the Jail six days a week.

 There is no limit to the amount of out going mail incarcerated persons may send, provided they have the sufficient postage.
 Postage stamps may be purchased through commissary.
-Indigent incarcerated persons (those incarcerated persons who have $2.00 or less on their cash account) may receive two (2) free postage paid letters for personal correspondence each week, and an unlimited amount for legal mail.
+Indigent incarcerated persons (those incarcerated persons who have $2.00 or less on their cash account) may receive four (4) free postage paid letters for personal correspondence each week, and an unlimited amount for legal mail.

 Effective November 1, 2011, Money for incarcerated person accounts will only be accepted through TouchPay Payment Systems.